Thanksgiving: A Time for Togetherness

 - 4 min read

-Thanksgiving has always been our holiday, our way of gathering people we love around the table, and reminding ourselves, year after year, how truly lucky we are.
+Thanksgiving has always been our holiday.
+It’s our way of gathering people we love around the table and reminding ourselves, year after year, how truly lucky we are.

 Marty gently told me that he did not feel right preparing for it anymore.
 So, without hesitation, I told him I would take it on.
 After all, traditions evolve, but love and partnership stay steady.
 Still, I didn’t want him to feel like a guest at his own table.
 Thanksgiving, to us, has never just been about the turkey.
 It is about belonging.

-So, we decided, Marty would simply not have a side salad, we would create a Thanksgiving menu that honored his choices and stood proudly beside the traditional dishes.
+So, we decided that Marty would simply not have a side salad.
+Instead, we would create a Thanksgiving menu that honored his choices and stood proudly beside the traditional dishes.
 That year, we started experimenting.
 We tested recipes, adjusted flavors, laughed at a few failures, and celebrated successes.
-What emerged became its own tradition- plant-based dishes that weren’t “substitutes”, but stars.
+What emerged became its own tradition—plant-based dishes that weren’t “substitutes,” but stars.

-We placed Marty’s dishes right in the center of the table, so everyone could partake, and then something wonderful happened.
+We placed Marty’s dishes right in the center of the table, so everyone could partake.
+Then something wonderful happened.
 People were curious.
 They tasted; they went back for seconds.
-Conversations started- not about what was “missing”, but just about how good everything was.
+Conversations started—not about what was “missing,” but just about how good everything was.

+Over time, those plant-based dishes became just as expected as the stuffing (which is also plant-based!).
 Twelve years later, they are part of our Thanksgiving identity.
-Every year, when our family and friends gather around the table, passing plates, sharing memories, I am reminded that Thanksgiving isn’t about what’s on the menu.
+Every year, when our family and friends gather around the table, passing plates and sharing memories, I am reminded that Thanksgiving isn’t about what’s on the menu.

 It’s about who feels welcome to sit and join us.